solvexia/solvexia-api-docs/file/file.md

 | fileId | `string` | The id of the file requested to download. |

 #### Query parameters
-Query parameters are not expected.
+The query parameters are not expected.

 #### Request body
-Request body must be empty.
+The request body must be empty.

 #### Response body
-Successful response contains file byte array.
+The successful response contains file byte array.

-Error response will return an [Error Response](../response_codes.md)
+The error response contains an [Error](../response_codes.md).

 ### Example